 Special Note: It is reasonably possible for team members to experience travel delays or for checked luggage to be delayed or lost.
 Contingencies for those potential occurrences should be considered, including adding a day of rest onto the front end of the visit, which could also aid in overcoming jet lag.
 When checking luggage with the airline, it is also advisable to include a change of clothing along with other necessities, such as prescription medications, in a carry-on bag.
 All visit team members should carry emergency contact information for the TC, other team members, the institutional contact, and the US embassy on their person at all times.

-Note: Due to security concerns regarding potential emergencies which could occur during an ABET team’s on-site review or international travel, spouses, family members, or significant others are not approved to accompany team members on visits outside the U.S. Please bring any issues with this directive to the attention of your team chair.
+Note: Due to security concerns regarding potential emergencies which could occur during an ABET team’s on-site review or international travel, ABET does not support spouses, family members, or significant others accompanying team members on visits outside the U.S. Please bring any issues with this directive to the attention of your team chair.
 If the issue cannot be resolved by the team chair, the Senior Director for Accreditation Operations must be made aware of the problem immediately so that timely decisions/actions can be made or taken as necessary.

 I. Campus Logistics

 The schedule for an accreditation review in another country usually differs from the normal Sunday through Tuesday schedule of a U.S. review visit.
 The actual length of the visit and what will occur each day will be determined by the TC in consultation with the institution.
 Normal variations include an additional day of rest from the flight before the actual review begins and an extra half or full day to conduct the review.
 After pre-visit reviews of information, you should discuss specific time requirements anticipated to conduct the individual program review.
 Team members are expected to participate in all team meetings and activities.